Driver Routing and Scheduling with Synchronization Constraints: Problem Description

 The deregulation of the European intercity bus market in the past decade has paved the way for new business models in this sector.
 Nowadays, many of the large coach companies in Europe are platform providers that outsource operational tasks to local bus companies, referred to as subcontractors in the following.
 These subcontractors provide buses and drivers and are responsible for executing trips.
 The platform provider maintains the digital marketplace and takes care of management duties, such as demand forecasting, network planning, bus assignments, or routing and scheduling of buses and drivers.
 In this paper, we consider the planning tasks of the platform provider, specifically the planning of driver routes and schedules.

 Before creating driver schedules, the platform provider has to plan lines and rides.
 A line is a sequence of customer stops offered regularly.
 Once having defined a set of lines to be operated, the platform provider schedules the rides.
 A ride associates a line with a specific date and time.
-The platform provider does not fix ride departure times throughout the planning process but instead defines time windows for the departure at customer stops.
+The platform provider does not fix ride departure times throughout the planning process but instead defines time windows based on target departure times resulting from expected customer demand.
 Here, we refer to a segment between two subsequent customer stops as a ride segment.
 Given a set of rides and the respective time windows, the platform provider defines driver routes and schedules such that every ride segment is covered by a driver.
 However, not necessarily the same driver has to cover the entire ride, but drivers may be swapped during the trip.
+Due to a persistent driver shortage, the platform provider is mainly interested in minimizing the total number of required drivers.
+Subcontractors often pursue additional objectives such as minimizing the overall workload to ensure driver happiness.
+Therefore, they might post-optimize driver routes constrained by the total driver count set by the platform provider.
+As this planning step is not within the scope of the platform provider, we do not consider it any further but refer to Online Appendix~A for a description of how to integrate the subcontractors' objectives into the model developed in this paper.

 In many countries, driver schedules are subject to strict driving time regulations that aim to protect driver working conditions and improve road safety.
 Such regulations limit, for example, the daily driving time or the maximum driving time without a break.
 However, in long-distance bus networks, many lines have a travel duration that exceeds these limits.
 For coach companies, having the driver take their break while passengers are waiting on the bus is unfavorable as it extends travel times and thus decreases customer satisfaction.
 Further, short travel times and direct connections with few stops are crucial to gain and sustain market share.
 Even for very long lines, including breaks can be disadvantageous as most customers travel only for a particular segment on the bus.
 Customers traveling a short ride segment (of, e.g., 2 hours) might not want their travel time to be interrupted by a break.
 Operating such lines permanently with two drivers could avoid breaks and extended travel times for passengers but would heavily increase operational costs.